powsybl/powsybl-open-loadflow/README.md

 - An open-source implementation of the [SecurityAnalysis API from PowSyBl Core](https://www.powsybl.org/pages/documentation/simulation/securityanalysis/), supporting DC and AC calculations.
 - An open-source implementation of the [SensitivityAnalysis API from PowSyBl Core](https://www.powsybl.org/pages/documentation/simulation/sensitivity/), supporting DC and AC calculations.

 Most of the code is written in Java.
 It only relies on native code for the [KLU](http://faculty.cse.tamu.edu/davis/suitesparse.html) sparse linear solver.
 Linux, Windows and MacOS are supported.
-It is distributed with license LGPL-2.1+.
+KLU is distributed with license LGPL-2.1+.

 ### Common features